nicoboyce/nicoboycedotcom/gear.md

 ![Recording gear in action.](/public/img/recording.jpeg) *Recording gear in action.*

 I play a Novation Mininova for both synthesis and MIDI control.
 Some drum loops are assembled on a Teenage Engineering Tonic.
-Monitoring is done with some AGK K92 cans and mixing is on a Beyerdynamics DT770 250 ohm set.
+Monitoring is done with some AGK K92 cans and mixing is on KRK 8s or a Beyerdynamics DT770 250 ohm set.

 ### Art supplies